LukaBch/energy-back/README.md

 # energy-back

-The corresponding frontend repo is here [here](https://github.com/LukaBch/energy-front).
+The corresponding frontend repo is [here](https://github.com/LukaBch/energy-front).

 Swagger is accessible at `http://localhost:8000/api/docs`